makrothegit/makrothegit/README.md

 ## 👨‍💻 About Me

-Passionate Comp-Sci Freshman who is looking to broaden their horizons.
+Passionate Comp-Sci Sophomore who is looking to broaden their horizons.
 I craft code, build things, and enjoy the journey of constant learning.
 Currently looking to help where I can and build my presence on GitHub.

 ## 🚀 Current Focus